mjrolland/shared_docs/README.md

-## Documents for the 24-09-2019 meeting, growth outcomes VS bisphenols
+## Documents for the 24-09-2019 meeting: growth outcomes VS bisphenols

 add link to [protocol_variables] doc